 Along with Sunday worship, adult Bible study and a mid-week children’s program, CTM offers a ministry of hospitality.
 A weekly mid-week Sharing Day is held when free clothing is made available, along with a meal.
 With cultural sensitivity, CTM focuses on reconciliation, restoration, and renewal in its outreach to First Nations communities and leadership training courses.

-Approximately 8,500 Aboriginal people live in the Cowichan Region and over 50% are under 25 years old.
+Approximately 8,500 Indigenous people live in the Cowichan Region and over 50% are under 25 years old.
 Communities and families are struggling with the consequences of colonialism, poverty and inadequate housing.

 Presbyterians Sharing supports the National Native Ministry Council in this important work.